Monday, November 17, 2025

 This was a tense game!
 After the Rangers successfully advanced their TL and an AR to the center and beat down the HBR Fire team by the dumpster, I thought they would overwhelm the HBR TL and control the center building, which would prevent HBR from achieving their objectives.
 Unfortunately, the HBR TL rolled *very* well with his grenades, and was able to subsequently take them both out.

 And I had no complaints with how the game played out.
 If it involves dice, any game can turn on you.
-BBR uses mechanics that allow for a wide variety of outcomes, which is suitable for this type of low-level skirmish.
-Yes, generally the Side that plays better achieves a narrow win, but occasionally, a couple of bad decisions and the Enemy Vote can leave you fighting for a draw.
+BBR uses mechanics that allow for a wide variety of outcomes, aka "Chaos", which is suitable for this type of low-level skirmish.
+Yes, usually the Side that plays better achieves a win, a narrow win if the opponent plays about as skillfully as the other.
+But occasionally, a couple of bad decisions and the Enemy Vote can leave you fighting for a draw or even trying to figure out how to recover your casualties and leave the table.

 More to come - post any questions about the game and its mechanics below!